xoofx/markdig/src/Textamina.Markdig.Tests/Specs/GenericAttributesSpecs.md

 <h2 id="heading-link2">This is a heading</h2>
 ````````````````````````````````

-The following shows that the attributes is attached to the next fenced code block:
+The following shows that attributes can be attached to the next block if they are used inside a single line just preceding the block (and preceded by a blank line or beginning of a block container):

 ```````````````````````````````` example
 {#fenced-id .fenced-class}